-Many states, including California, have enacted statutes (laws that are passed by the legislature) which hold a dog owner liable for a dog bite attack even if the dog has never bitten anyone.
+Many states, including California, have enacted statutes (laws that are passed by the legislature), which hold a dog owner liable for a dog bite attack even if the dog has never bitten anyone.
 This is called strict liability.
 These types of statutes effectively eliminate the “one-free bite” rule because liability is based upon ownership.
-It is irrelevant whether the dog bit someone previously or whether the owner knew the dog could be vicious.
-Under this California law the victim of a dog bite attack only needs to show that:
+It is irrelevant whether the dog bit someone previously or whether the owner knew the animal could be vicious.
+Under this California law the victim of an attack only needs to show that:

 - The dog was owned by the defendant

-- The dog bite attack occurred on public property or while the victim was lawfully on private property
+- The attack occurred on public property or while the victim was lawfully on private property

 - The victim was injured by an actual bite during the dog attack